KlauMack/ckan/doc/ckan-docker-setup.rst

 A ``Docker Engine`` and ``Docker Compose`` installation is needed.
 Simply, install `Docker Desktop <https://docs.docker.com/desktop/>`_ on the machine, as this will install both tools.

+Install the engine and compose separately if Docker Desktop application is not available or not needed.

 Run ``docker version`` in the terminal of your machine to check if installation was successfull.

 ---------------------